 Acquired in 2018 by Cisco, Duo is a market-leading multi-factor authentication and zero trust identity security provider.
 Duo helps organizations secure access to their user accounts by verifying user identities on login.
 The solution is available in five plans, with versions tailored to small teams right through to large enterprises.
 Each plan combines risk-based MFA with single sign-on (SSO), and the enterprise-grade versions also include more granular policy configuration.

-When a user attempts to sign into their account, Duo analyzes the login for anomalous behavior such as an unusual login time or location, or unknown device.
+When a user attempts to sign into their account, Cisco Secure Access by Duo analyzes the login for anomalous behavior such as an unusual login time or location, or unknown device.
 The more anomalies detected, the riskier the login attempt.
 If a login is deemed safe, Duo grants the user access; if it’s deemed risky, Duo alerts an admin and requests that the user verifies their identity via a second method of authentication.
 This could be via a one-time passcode, token, U2F USB device or the Duo “Push” authentication app.
 Duo also offers SAML 2.0 SSO, which enables users to sign in to all of their corporate accounts and applications using just one set of credentials.
 This minimizes password fatigue, while making it easier for admins to monitor password security.

 Duo is cloud-based and offers hundreds of in-built integrations with other popular cloud applications, including the Microsoft Office 365 suite.
 From the management console, admins can configure MFA and SSO policies, monitor account access, and generate reports into access security for compliance and auditing needs.
 We recommend Duo as a strong solution for organizations looking to easily secure access to all their corporate accounts and applications, including Microsoft 365.